+Additional Resources

-Additional Resources: http://www.aofas.org/ How to Care for a Sprained Ankle; How to Stretch Your Ankle After a Sprain
+How to Care for a Sprained Ankle

+How to Stretch Your Ankle After a Sprain

-The American Orthopaedic Foot & Ankle Society (AOFAS) offers information on this site as an educational service.
-The content of FootCareMD, including text, images and graphics, is for informational purposes only.
+The American Orthopaedic Foot & Ankle Sodety (AOFAS) offers information on this site as an educational service.
+The content of FootCareMD, including text, Images and graphics, is for informational purposes only.
 The content is not intended to substitute for professional medical advice, diagnoses or treatments.
+If you need medical advice, use the "Find an Orthopaedic Foot & Ankle Surgeon" tool at the top of this page or contact your primary doctor.